jzpero/mednotes/docs/Critical Care/Procedures/Neuromuscular Blockade.md

 *   decreased metabolic demand

 ## Recommendations (2016 Clinical Practice Guidelines)
+### Short-Term Indications
+1. Indicated for facilitation of intubation

+### Long-Term Indications and Contraindications
-1. Use NMB in severe [ARDS](../ARDS/Acute%20Respiratory%20Distress%20Syndrome.md) with PF ratio < 150 (disputed by the [ROSE trial](http://medreference.ca/books/critical-care-medicine/page/management-of-ards "Management of ARDS"))
+1. Use NMB in severe [ARDS](../ARDS/Acute%20Respiratory%20Distress%20Syndrome.md) with PF ratio < 150 (ACURASYS/ROSE trials)
 2. Do not routinely use NMB in status asthmaticus
 3. Trial NMB in those with life-threatening profound hypoxemia, respiratory acidosis, hemodynamic compromise.
 4. Consider NMB for overt shivering in therapeutic hypothermia.
-5. Use TOF in combination with overall clinical assessment.
+5. Reduce dose in myasthenia gravis patients.

+### Adjunct Care
+1. Analgesia and sedation should be used prior to and during NMB.
-6. NMB patients should get structured physiotherapy.
+2. NMB patients should get structured physiotherapy.
+3. Scheduled eye care
-7. Maintain a blood glucose less than 10 mM
+4. Maintain a blood glucose less than 10 mM

+### Dosing and Withdrawal
-8. Use ideal body weight or adjusted body weight if the patient is obese
+1. Use ideal body weight or adjusted body weight if the patient is obese
-9. Withdraw NMB at the end of life
+10. Withdraw NMB at the end of life
-10. Analgesia and sedation should be used prior to and during NMB.
-11. Reduce dose in myasthenia gravis patients.
-12. Scheduled eye care
+11. Use TOF in combination with overall clinical assessment

 ## Specific NMBAs
 ### Benzylisoquinolinium Agents